 These new laws make sobering reading for anyone involved in the sale, purchase, financing, and closing of residential home transactions.
 Who is affected?
 Any person, including conspirators, with actual knowledge of the fraud can be indicted for a felony criminal offense, all the way down to the notary.
 Moreover, culpable mental intent can be inferred.

 Much of fraud prevention is common sense.
 If you suspect fraud in a transaction, immediately remove yourself from involvement and report the activity.
 Do not sign blank documents.
-Check out the people you’re dealing with.
+Check out the people you&rsre dealing with.
 Ask questions.
 Be alert for irregularities.
 If the answers are overly complex or outright ridiculous, walk away from the deal.
-It is always a good idea to consult a real estate lawyer.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
-This firm does not represent you unless and until it is retained and expressly retained in writing to do so.
+Reading this article does not make you our client.
+This firm does not represent you unless and until it is retained and expressly agrees in writing to do so.

-Copyright © 2008 by David J. Willis, all rights reserved.
+Copyright © 2013 by David J. Willis, all rights reserved.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, LoneStarLandLaw.com.
+More information is available at his website, LoneStarLandLaw.com.